thulieblack/sql_scripts/README.md

-# This Repo Contains Some Of The SQL Scripts I Have Worked On.
+This Repo Contains Some Of The SQL Scripts I Found Challenging While Working On A Project.